 Applying iter() to a dictionary always loops over the keys, but dictionaries have methods that return other iterators.
-If you want to iterate over keys, values, or key/value pairs, you can explicitly call the iterkeys(), itervalues(), or iteritems() methods to get an appropriate iterator.
+If you want to iterate over values or key/value pairs, you can explicitly call the values() or items() methods to get an appropriate iterator.